metantonio/instant-ngp-Windows/README.md

 # Instant Neural Graphics Primitives ![](https://github.com/NVlabs/instant-ngp/workflows/CI/badge.svg)

+## This is a forked Windows Installation Tutorial and the main codes will not be updated

 <img src="docs/assets_readme/fox.gif" height="342"/> <img src="docs/assets_readme/robot5.gif" height="342"/>

 Ever wanted to train a NeRF model of a fox in under 5 seconds?
 Or fly around a scene captured from photos of a factory robot?
 Of course you have!